fbalbi/qlite/README.md

 # storm
 SimpleTinyORM - flexible .NET mapper to simplify SQL access
 ============================================================
-I wanna take the opportunity to thank my old manager for firing me for my unwillingness to write hundreds of Oracle SQL statements (Proven Technology as he defined it) vs adopting Entity Framework.
+I wanna take the opportunity to thank my old manager for firing me for my unwillingness to manually write hundreds of Oracle SQL statements (Proven Technology as he defined it) vs adopting Entity Framework.
 This is pretty much when Storm was conceived and written.
 A simple C# class to access database backends and avoid manual SQL queries and data readers.
 By using reflection Storm automatically generates SQL.
 By using Generics it also binds tables to objects allowing a more elegant data handling.